RyLew13/RyLew13/README.md

 2nd year

 Why did I take this course:
-To fulfill my final Independent Study credit and catch me up to speed on analyzing neural data through this course
+To fulfill my final Independent Study credit and catch me up to speed on methods for analyzing neural data

 What got me in neuroscience/psychology:
 An existential obsession with how humans can have such complex thoughts and inner experiences out of a tiny gelatinous blob in our heads